 Most people follow what nutritionists call the Standard American Diet: most of their calories come from carbohydrates, a good portion of them then come from protein, and they try to eat as little dietary fat as possible.
 The ketogenic diet is the exact opposite: it promotes consuming most of your calories from fat, then protein, followed by a small amount of carbs.
 Diets like paleo or the carnivore diet or Atkins prioritize protein over fat and carbohydrates, in that order.

 The Importance of Fat When Eating Keto

-The ketogenic diet isn't it just about stuffing your face with bacon and crisco and expecting to get healthier.
-Keto emphasizes the fact that the largest portion of calories you consume in a day should come from fat, and that that fat should be from healthy, whole food sources.
+The ketogenic diet isn't it just about stuffing your face with bacon and Crisco and expecting to get healthier.
+Keto emphasizes the fact that the largest portion of calories you consume in a day should come from fat, and that fat should be from healthy, whole food sources.
 Eating these foods and supplying your body with more energy from fat than from carbs can help put you in ketosis and improve your metabolic health.